Warren-Newport Public Library District

-A non-resident who wishes to use a public library must apply for and pay for a non-resident library library card at the public library that is closest to his or her residence and that serves residents high school district in which the non-resident has his or her principal residence.
+A non-resident who wishes to use a public library must apply for and pay for a non-resident library card at the public library that is closest to his or her residence and that serves residents of the high school district in which the non-resident has his or her principal residence.
 The Warren Warren-Newport Public Library is not the closest public library to any non-resident.
 Therefore, non-resident library cards are not issued by WNPLD.